 14. On February 16, 2009, the Securities and Exchange Commission commenced a lawsuit in this Court against R. Allen Stanford, two associates, James M. Davis and Laura Pendergest-Holt, and three of Mr. Stanford's companies, Stanford International Bank, Ltd. ("SIB," "SIBL," or "the Bank"), SGC, and Stanford Capital Management, LLC (collectively, the "Stanford Defendants").
-On the same date, the Court entered an Order appointing a Receiver,

-Ralph S. Janvey, over all property, assets, and records of the Stanford Defendants, and all entities they own or control.
+On the same date, the Court entered an Order appointing a Receiver, Ralph S. Janvey, over all property, assets, and records of the Stanford Defendants, and all entities they own or control.

 - 15. As alleged by the SEC, the Stanford Defendants marketed fraudulent SIBL CDs to investors exclusively through SGC financial advisors pursuant to a Regulation D private placement.
-SEC's Second Amended Complaint (Doc.
-952), ¶ 27.
-The CDs were sold by Stanford International Bank, Ltd. Id. - 16.
+SEC's First Amended Complaint (Doc.
+48), ¶ 23.2 The CDs were sold by Stanford International Bank, Ltd. Id. - 16.
 The Stanford Defendants orchestrated and operated a wide-ranging Ponzi scheme.
 Defendant James M. Davis has admitted that the Stanford fraud was a Ponzi scheme from the beginning.
 Doc.
 771 (Davis Plea Agreement) at ¶ 17(n) (Stanford, Davis, and other conspirators created a "massive Ponzi scheme"); Doc.
 807 (Davis Tr. of Rearraignment) at 16:16-17, 21:6-8, 21:15-17 (admitting the Stanford Ponzi fraud was a "massive Ponzi scheme ab initio"). - 17.
 In marketing, selling, and issuing CDs to investors, the Stanford Defendants repeatedly touted the CDs' safety and security and SIBL's consistent, double-digit returns on its investment portfolio.
-SEC's Second Amended Complaint (Doc.
-952) at ¶¶ 32-33. - 18.
+Doc.
+48 at ¶ 31. - 18.
 In its brochure, SIBL told investors, under the heading "Depositor Security," that its investment philosophy is "anchored in time-proven conservative criteria, promoting stability in [the Bank's] certificate of deposit."
 SIBL also emphasized that its "prudent approach and methodology translate into deposit security for our customers."
-Id. ¶ 34.
+Id. ¶ 32.
 Further, SIBL stressed the importance of investing in "marketable" securities, saying that "maintaining the highest degree of liquidity" was a "protective factor for our depositors."
-Id. - 19.
-In its 2006 and 2007 Annual Reports, SIBL told investors that the Bank's assets were invested in a "well-balanced global portfolio of marketable financial instruments, namely
+Id. ¶ 45. - 19.
+In its 2006 and 2007 Annual Reports, SIBL told investors that the Bank's assets were invested in a "well-balanced global portfolio of marketable financial instruments, namely U.S. and international securities and fiduciary placements."
+Id. ¶ 44.
+More specifically, SIBL represented that its 2007 portfolio allocation was 58.6% equity, 18.6% fixed income, 7.2% precious metals, and 15.6% alternative investments.
+Id.